-- If a backup CARP host doesn’t see an advertisement from the master for 3 consecutive advertisement windows then it assumes the master is down.
-It will take over the CARP group and start advertising itself as the master.
-The number of advertisement windows to delay before assuming the master is down is hard-coded into CARP and is not tunable.
+- If a backup CARP host doesn't see an advertisement from the leader for 3 consecutive advertisement windows then it assumes the leader is down.
+It will take over the CARP group and start advertising itself as the leader.
+The number of advertisement windows to delay before assuming the leader is down is hard-coded into CARP and is not tunable.

 In the event that two or more hosts have the same timer values configured, the following behavior results:

-- If preempt is disabled: whichever host starts advertising first (i.e., is configured first) will become the master.
+- If preempt is disabled: whichever host starts advertising first (i.e., is configured first) will become the leader.

-- If preempt is enabled: whichever host starts advertising last (i.e., is configured last) will become the master.
+- If preempt is enabled: whichever host starts advertising last (i.e., is configured last) will become the leader.

-Another metric used in determining which host becomes master is the demotion counter.
-The demotion counter is a value advertised by CARP hosts that announce how “ready” a host is to take on the role of master.
+Another metric used in determining which host becomes leader is the demotion counter.
+The demotion counter is a value advertised by CARP hosts that announce how "ready" a host is to take on the role of the leader.